ColinLeung-NiloCat/UnityURPUnlitScreenSpaceDecalShader/README.md

 (additive, blue tint)
 ![screenshot](https://imgur.com/5LwT7Xe.png)

-When I should use this shader?
+When should I use this shader?
 -------------------
-0. clone the shader to your project
+if you need to render bullet holes, dirt/logo on wall, 3D projected UI, explosion dirt mark, blood splat,  projected texture fake shadow(blob shadow) ..... and the receiver surface is not flat(can't use a flat transparent quad to finish the job), try using this shader.

 How to use this shader in my project?
 -------------------